-The court applications were brought by general practitioner George Coetzee with AfriForum, the ACDP and Doctors for Life, a group of pharmacies and the "I can Make a Difference" group of medical practitioners.
+General practitioner George Coetzee brought the court applications with AfriForum, the ACDP and Doctors for Life, a group of pharmacies and the "I Can Make a Difference" group of medical practitioners.

 In terms of the order, Sahpra will contribute almost R2m to their legal fees.
 07 April 2021.

 A recent arrest at Durban's King Shaka International Airport involved a man found in possession of ivermectin, a drug lauded as a 'miracle treatment' for Covid-19.
 But the drug, banned from import by the local drug regulator, has not been proven safe or effective in treating or preventing the disease.

 Crooks cash in on the Covid-19 pandemic 7 March 2021.
 Last month, a preliminary study conducted by the Soweto Clinical Trials Centre found five different tablet formulations of sourced ivermectin, none was Sahpra-registered.
 "Eighty per cent of the tablets tested in this study contained undeclared medical compounds that are unknown to the prescriber, with potential concerns for patient safety," it said.
 The study further found that all the tablets labelled as having been manufactured in India contained at least one undeclared active pharmaceutical ingredient, including antihistamines, blood thinners and hypnotics.